ALavault/alavault.github.io/_posts/2020-06-28-music_tuto_8_harmony_iii.md

 We are doing a little exercice to "hear" the differents modes by playing their implied harmony.

-We are going to use a *pedal point* i.e. a continuous bass note.
+We are going to use a repeated bass note.

 The idea is to play the root note of the mode (e.g. D in Dorian if in C major) and play all the differents triads over this bass note.

 ### 2.1 Example : the dorian mode